Electric car: Public opinion

+In a 2023 survey concentrated specifically on electric car ownership in the US, 50% of respondents planning to purchase a future car considered themselves unlikely to seriously consider buying an EV.
+The survey also found that support for banning the production of non-electric vehicles in the US by 2035 has declined from 47% to 40%.

+Tension between electric vehicles owners and traditional gasoline vehicle owners have also influenced public perception.
+Surveys were taken by the market research firm Ipsos in which they found that belief in EV's environmental benefits among Americans has declined from 63% to 58% over two years.
+Skepticism has risen mainly among non-EV considerers, who are becoming more united in the belief that EVs are not better for the environment.
+Cultural divides have contributed to the hostility, with EVs often being associated with coastal, urban elites.
+Misinformation about battery production, tire emissions, and electricity sources has further created negative attitudes among gasoline car supporters.

+Public perception of electric vehicles varies across different countries and regions even though there is an overall increase in EV interest worldwide.
+In Europe, environmental concerns are forcing EV adoption, while in the U.S., cost and range anxiety are major barriers and challenges to the purchasing of EVs.
+In China, government incentives and infrastructure growth have contributed to higher consumer confidence in EVs.
+The growing awareness of environmental benefits and government support are influencing public attitudes globally.
+This is gradually increasing EV adoption rate.
+Norway is leading the way in EV adoption and consumers are taking advantage of the tax lift from all electric vehicle purchases.
+9 out of every 10 cars being sold are electric due to this generous government incentive and Norway's wide spread charging infrastructure.

 Government policies and incentives

 Several national, provincial, and local governments around the world have introduced policies to support the mass-market adoption of plug-in electric vehicles.
-A variety of policies have been established to provide: financial support to consumers and manufacturers; non-monetary incentives; subsidies for the deployment of charging infrastructure; and long-term regulations with specific targets.
+A variety of policies have been established to provide: financial support to consumers and manufacturers; non-monetary incentives; subsidies for the deployment of charging infrastructure; electric vehicle charging stations in buildings; and long-term regulations with specific targets.

 Financial incentives for consumers are aiming to make electric car purchase price competitive with conventional cars due to the higher upfront cost of electric vehicles.
 Depending on battery size, there are one-time purchase incentives such as grants and tax credits; exemptions from import duties; exemptions from road tolls and congestion charges; and exemption of registration and annual fees.

 Among the non-monetary incentives, there are several perks such allowing plug-in vehicles access to bus lanes and high-occupancy vehicle lanes, free parking and free charging.
 Some countries or cities that restrict private car ownership (for example, a purchase quota system for new vehicles), or have implemented permanent driving restrictions (for example, no-drive days), have these schemes exclude electric vehicles to promote their adoption.
+Several countries, including England and India, are introducing regulations that require electric vehicle charging stations in certain buildings.